Decoupling Geometry from Optimization in 2D Irregular Cutting and Packing Problems: an Open-Source Collision Detection Engine: Codebase

 \section{Codebase}

-The CDE implementation is called \texttt{jagua-rs} and its source code is available at: \href{https://github.com/JeroenGar/jagua-rs}{\texttt{https://github.com/JeroenGar/jagua-rs}}.
+The CDE implementation is called \texttt{jagua-rs} and its source code is available at: \href{https://github.com/JeroenGar/jagua-rs}{\texttt{https://github.com/JeroenGar/jagua-rs}}, with a snapshot archived in the INFORMS Journal on Computing repository \citep{jaguars_repo}.
 We wrote this project entirely in Rust: a statically-typed and compiled programming language with a strong emphasis on performance, safety and robustness.
 We have currently implemented both strip- and bin-packing problems, however the project can be extended to support virtually any 2D irregular C\&P problem variant.

 Given that the CDE operates in a continuous space, it is important to be aware of the inherent limitations of floating-point arithmetic.
 Throughout our implementation, we have taken great care to ensure that false negatives --- undetected collisions --- do not occur.
 For the polygon inclusion test from Section \ref{section:cde_inclusion} for example, we eliminate numerical issues that could arise when using a point that is close to the boundary of the shape by always opting to use the PoI.
 When unable to eliminate, the design philosophy of \texttt{jagua-rs} is to always err on the side of caution.
 Feasibility is guaranteed above all else, even if this means producing false positives in edge cases.
 An important consequence of this philosophy is that for two shapes to be deemed non-colliding they must be strictly separated, even if only by an infinitesimal margin.
 This limitation means that `exact fits' will always be deemed infeasible.
 This is a deliberate choice and we consider it an acceptable trade-off to ensure the robustness and reliability of the CDE.